project-koku/koku-metrics-operator/README.md

 make docker-build
 ```

-Linting can be performed with the following make command:
+Linting can be performed with the following make commands:

 ```
 make fmt
+make lint
 ```

 ## Testing